Nikitnaum3/getsolarshit/README.md

 and i get 404 error on the gitea website if you are hacked that is a CMDSoftworks issue, not my.

 .
-Solara status: patched .
+Solara status: working .